In which our principal dancers, Loy and Stieglitz,

 MINA LOY (51)

-Loy’s note confirms that “O Marcel” was an experiment in recording modern life as it happened.
-The note supplies the visual context so conspicuously absent from the scene as she originally recorded it, suggesting that, in memory, vision has overshadowed the sounds that once captivated her imagination.
-By clarifying the context, however, the note undoes its ambiguity, wresting interpretive authority away from readers and restoring it to the author’s name.
+Loy’s note confirms that “O Marcel” was an experiment in recording modern life as it happened at the Blind Man’s Ball in 1917.
+Describing Marcel’s “robe afloat,” “bronze hair…wavering as a flame,” and gymnastic movements, the note supplies the visual context so conspicuously absent from the scene as she originally recorded it, suggesting that, in memory, vision has overshadowed the sounds that once captivated her imagination.
+By clarifying the context, however, the note undoes its ambiguity, wresting interpretive authority away from readers and restoring it to the author’s name.4